Is a Space Maintainer Needed for My Child?

 When your child is wearing their space maintainer, it is important that they avoid eating sticky, chewy, or hard foods like gum, taffy, and nuts.
 These types of foods can damage the appliance and result in either a broken space maintainer or one that needs to be significantly adjusted.

 Proper oral hygiene should also continue to be practiced with a space maintainer.
 Encourage your child to brush their teeth at least twice a day and floss daily to remove unwanted plaque and food particles.
-Teeth cleanings inside our Hudsonville, MI, pediatric dental office every 6 months are also important.
+Teeth cleanings inside our Hudsonville dental office every 6 months are also important.

 Give Us a Call Today